Todd McKee, Chief Academic Officer

 M.A., educational administration policy and analysis, Stanford University

-Nick Sheltrown, PhD, MBA, Vice President of Analytics and Accountability
+Nick Sheltrown, PhD, Vice President of Analytics and Accountability

 As vice president of analytics and accountability, Nick Sheltrown works to ensure National Heritage Academies (NHA) improves operations through a deeper understanding of key student and teacher performance data.
 He dives into the numbers to determine how the correlation between the two impact student learning and what factors can be addressed to strive for academic excellence.
 Nick wants our teachers at their best in the classroom so our 54,000 students are meeting or exceeding expectations.